 (Data points represent policy level as of Oct 1.)

 Public Health Directives

-Senegal has had very strong public health policy, implementing an early and strict stay-at-home order and strongly restricting public gatherings; limited testing and minimal emergency healthcare spending bring its score down.
+Senegal has had relatively strong public health policy, implementing an early and strict stay-at-home order and strongly restricting public gatherings; limited testing and minimal emergency healthcare spending bring its score down.

 - Contact tracing 2

-Senegal had a relatively strong financial response to the pandemic, particularly its very generous debt-forbearance policy, which counterbalanced relatively weak income support and a small stimulus.
+Senegal had a median financial response to the pandemic, particularly its very generous debt-forbearance policy, which counterbalances relatively weak income support and a small stimulus.